KindermanBarros/Alunos-NG/README.md

 # Alunos-NG

-Projeto desenvolvido durante o motoacademy para criar uma API Rest com um frontend em Angular
+This project was developed during MotoAcademy to create a RESTful API with a frontend built in Angular